IBM/AITQA/CONTRIBUTING.md

 you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.

+In the context of the dataset, this could mean additional annotation or further improvement to label set.

 ### Fixing bugs

 If you would like to fix a bug, please **FIXME** [raise an issue](https://github.com/ibm/repo-template/issues) before sending a pull request so it can be tracked.

+In the context of the dataset, this could be any incorrect labels or limitation to the protocol

 ### Merge approval